Tammy-Butcher/test1-rev/docs/Configure Media Features/rev-ai/vbrick-model-context-protocol-mcp-server.md

 Included in the result:

-* Video details including title, duration, owner, status, and views.
+* Video details, including title, duration, owner, status, and views.
 * Detailed descriptions
 * Assigned categories
 * Assigned tags
-* Access controls and items that have been enabled such as comments, ratings and downloads
+* Access controls and items that have been enabled, such as comments, ratings, and downloads
 * Link to the video

 ### Video Transcript Tool